The Core Foundations of Real Love and True Intimacy – Part 2: Trust

 What is trust?

 Trust equals safety and that is something we all want to feel at our core.
 And that is why the ability to feel trust is the absolute most important building block in any relationship.
-In the moments in our lives when we feel the most insecure, sad, hurt, confused, and scared are the very moments when we need to feel safe.
+The moments in our lives when we feel the most insecure, sad, hurt, confused, and scared are the very moments when we need to feel safe.

 Trust is not that romantic feeling that says everything is “ok” or naively believing that “he/she would never hurt me.”